KyleRego/Larder/README.md

 # Larder

-Larder is a free software application for tracking your personal inventories of foods and ingredients; as you cook and eat them, Larder will track some nutritional statistics for you.
+Larder is a free software application (that is a work in progress) for tracking your personal inventories of foods and ingredients; as you cook and eat them, Larder will track some nutritional statistics for you.

-## client
+## larder-client

-React app; run from `client` directory with `npm start`
+Typescript React vite app; run from `larder-client` directory with `npm run dev`

-## WebApi
+## Larder

-ASP.NET Core project; run from `WebApi` directory with `dotnet run`
+ASP.NET Core project; run from `Larder` directory with `dotnet run`

 Install the dotnet-ef CLI tool globally to scaffold migrations from model classes: